shivaansh81001/191-assignment-3/index.md

 # Price of iPhone 16 Globally

-Welcome to the **"Price of iPhone 16 Globally"** page.
+Welcome to our data analysis page.
 This project aims to provide insights into the global pricing of the iPhone 16 across various countries and regions.
-Below, you will find an analysis of pricing trends, currency conversion impacts, and regional variations.
+Below, you will find an analysis of pricing trends, currency conversion impacts, and other suspects 😉 of the price difference.

 ---